AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/map-group-adh.md

 uid: map-group-adh
 ---

-# Step 3B: Map a group to an AVEVA Data Hub role
+# Step 3B: Add groups and assign roles

-Assign an existing AVEVA Connect group to an AVEVA Data Hub role to control what actions users assigned to this group can take in AVEVA Data Hub.
+Add existing AVEVA Connect groups to AVEVA Data Hub and then assign roles to the group.
+Roles control the individual permissions assigned to users in the group, controlling the actions they can make in AVEVA Data Hub.

 To assign an existing AVEVA Connect group to a Data Hub role: